Declaring a Major or Minor

 Double major, major/minor in FNAR

-A double FNAR major is possible among Visual Communication, Art History, and Studio Art, but not within the three concentrations that make up Studio Art (i.e. drawing & painting, photography, ceramics).
+A double FNAR major is possible among Visual Communication, Art History, and Studio Art, but not within the three concentrations that make up Studio Art (i.e. drawing and painting, photography, ceramics and sculpture).
 Department policy is that a maximum of three courses can count towards both majors.

 A major/minor combination among Visual Communication, Studio Art, and Art History is also possible- a maximum of 2 courses can count towards both.